 Augustana offers a wide array of J-Term courses abroad!
-J-Term programs enable all students to consider studying abroad regardless of a student's major requirements or extracurricular commitments.
+J-Term programs enable most students to consider studying abroad!
 During J-Term, Augustana professors regularly lead academic courses to destinations around the globe.
-In addition to Augustana faculty-led courses that are open to enrollment by Augustana college students only, twenty-four courses are available during January 2014 through UMAIE, the Upper Midwest Association for Intercultural Education.
+In addition to Augustana faculty-led courses that are open to enrollment by Augustana College students only, over 20 courses are available during January Interim through UMAIE, the Upper Midwest Association for Intercultural Education.
 UMAIE courses are open to Augustana students as well as students from the six other colleges that are members of the UMAIE consortium.
 Finally, Augustana students can also participate in an approved third party provider program.
 Each of these options offers unique advantages.
 Make an appointment today with a study abroad advisor in the International Programs Office to discuss your options!

 How to Apply

-To begin your online application, click on the course title you want to apply for below.
+To begin your online application, on or after April 1, 2014 click on the course title you want to apply for below.
 You'll be redirected to a page describing the program on the Augustana StudioAbroad portal.
 Click on Apply Now on the program description page to begin the application process.

-- Tropical Ecology of Guatemala, Belize and Spanish Immersion - Craig Spencer and David O'Hara COURSE FULL - APPLICATIONS NO LONGER BEING ACCEPTED
+- Tropical Ecology of Guatemala, Belize and Spanish Immersion - Craig Spencer and David O'Hara - FULL

-- Dharma: Life, Religion and Music in Contemporary India - Sandra Looney and John Pennington
+- Dharma: Life, Religion and Music in Contemporary India - Sandra Looney and Janet Blank-Libra

-- Leadership in Professional Nursing in Ecuador(Nursing 451) - Vickie Reiff
+- Leadership in Professional Nursing in Ecuador(Nursing 451) - Patricia Waltman

 - Leadership in Professional Nursing in Norway(Nursing 451) - Pam Schroeder

-Applications for J-Term 2014 UMAIE courses will be accepted beginning April 1, 2013.
-The priority application deadline is April 15, 2013.
+Below is a listing of J-Term 2015 UMAIE courses.
+Applications for J-Term 2015 UMAIE courses will be accepted beginning April 1, 2014.
+The priority application deadline is April 14, 2014.
 The overall application deadline for any course spots remaining after the priority application deadline has passed is October 3, 2014.
-Applications received after April 15, 2013 are processed on a rolling admission basis.
+Applications received after April 15, 2014 are processed on a rolling admission basis.

 While all UMAIE courses count for general elective credits (4 credit hours) toward the 130 credit hours needed for graduation, many of the options will be pre-approved for general education credit and/or major elective credit at Augustana.
 Pre-approvals for general education credit and/or major elective credit appear after each course listing.

-For more information, please contact Cathy Lindamood (UMAIE Campus Representative), Ben Iverson, or Donn Grinager in the International Programs Office (IPO) with questions.
+For more information, please contact Donn Grinager in the International Programs Office (IPO) with questions.
 The office phone number is 605-274-5050.

-To apply, To begin your online application, click on the course title you want to apply for below.
+To apply, To begin your online application, on or after April 1 click on the course title you want to apply for below.
 You'll be redirected to a page describing the program on the Augustana StudioAbroad portal.
 Click on Apply Now on the program description page to begin the application process.

-- Cuba: People, Arts and History (Miami, FL and Havana, Varadero, and Vinales, Cuba) - taught by Pilar Cabrera and Danny Gerling (Fulfills: Area 3.6, MDFL Topics Course, SPAN 397, SOC Elective)
+- Cuba: Race, Gender and Revolution (Miami, FL and Havana, Varadero, and Guanabacoa, Cuba) - taught by Pilar Cabrera and Danny Gerling (Fulfills: Area 3.6, MDFL Topics Course, SPAN 397, SOC Elective)

 Other UMAIE Courses:

-- Archaeology and History in Rome (Rome, Sorrento) Fulfills: HIST Elective, CLASS Elective COURSE FULL - ONLY WAITLIST APPLICATIONS BEING ACCEPTED
+- Archaeology and History in Rome (Rome, Pompeii, Sorrento, Capri) Fulfills: HIST Elective, CLASS Elective

-- The Cultures and Religions of Modern Israel (Tel Aviv, Jerusalem, Bethlehem, Ramallah, Nazareth, and Haifa, Israel) Fulfills: Area 4.2, REL Elective
+- Modern Israel: Its Religions, Histories and Politics (Tel Aviv, Jerusalem, Bethlehem, Ramallah, Nablus, Nazareth, Haifa) Fulfills: Area 4.2, RELI Elective

 Four of Augustana's approved study abroad providers offer J-Term programs.
 College students from all over the US apply to these programs, so participation can be a great way to meet not only local students from your host country but also peers from different US colleges and universities.
 Contact the International Programs Office if you're interested in learning more about any of these programs.